jacobvasquez92/threat-hunting-scenario-tor/TOR Event Creation.md

 // TOR Browser or service was launched DeviceProcessEvents
+| where DeviceName == "<YOUR DEVICE>"
-| where ProcessCommandLine has_any("tor.exe","firefox.exe")
+| where FileName has_any ("tor.exe", "firefox.exe", "Tor Browser.exe")
-| project  Timestamp, DeviceName, AccountName, ActionType, ProcessCommandLine
+| project  Timestamp, FileName, DeviceName, ActionType, InitiatingProcessCommandLine, SHA256

-// TOR Browser or service is being used and is actively creating network connections DeviceNetworkEvents
+| order by Timestamp desc

+// This query identifies potential Tor traffic by looking for connections
+// to known Tor ports (9001, 9030, 9040, 9050, 9051, 9150).
+DeviceNetworkEvents
+| where DeviceName == "<YOUR DEVICE>"
 | where InitiatingProcessFileName in~ ("tor.exe", "firefox.exe")
-| where RemotePort in (9001, 9030, 9040, 9050, 9051, 9150)
+| where RemotePort in (9001, 9030, 9040, 9050, 9051, 9150, 80, 43)
-| project Timestamp, DeviceName, InitiatingProcessAccountName, InitiatingProcessFileName, RemoteIP, RemotePort, RemoteUrl
+| project Timestamp, DeviceName, InitiatingProcessAccountName, InitiatingProcessFileName, RemoteIP, RemotePort, RemoteUrl, InitiatingProcessFolderPath
 | order by Timestamp desc

 // User shopping list was created and, changed, or deleted DeviceFileEvents